 Humanistic care touches every single member of the healthcare team.
 The Arnold P. Gold Foundation’s roots began with a focus on the essential humanism of medical students and residents, drawn from its co-founder Dr. Arnold Gold’s observations as a professor and clinician.
 Over its 30 years, the nonprofit organization has expanded its scope to include every member of the healthcare team, from physician assistant students to hospital CEOs.

 In 2018, the Gold Foundation is focused on growing its reach to nurses and nursing students with several exciting initiatives.
-Two highlights: the expansion of the Hope Babette Tang Humanism in Healthcare Essay Contest to include nursing students and the celebration of the International Nurses Day at the United Nations.
+Two highlights include the expansion of the Hope Babette Tang Humanism in Healthcare Essay Contest to include nursing students and the celebration of the International Nurses Day at the United Nations.

 “Nurses have always exemplified compassionate care.
 As the healthcare professional often closest to the intimate round-the-clock needs of patients, they understand deeply the difference that empathy makes in caring for patients and their families.
 We are delighted to be incorporating more resources and programs for nurses and nursing students in our work,” said Elizabeth Cleek, PsyD, Chief Programs Officer of the Gold Foundation.